 The Tomato Art Fest was founded by Meg and Bret MacFadyen, owners of East Nashville’s Art and Invention Gallery.
 In 2004, the gallery hosted an art show celebrating the tomato in late summer, and planned a few neighborhood events to promote the show.
 The Tomato Art Fest proved so popular that it immediately turned into an annual, signature event for the hip, urban neighborhood of East Nashville.

-A community builder, the Tomato Art Fest has steadily drawn larger crowds with each year that passes.
-Lastyear, an estimated 18,000 came to celebrate this beloved fruit/vegetable and enjoy the day’s festivities.
+A community builder, The Tomato Art Fest has steadily drawn larger crowds with each year that passes.
+Last year, an estimated 35,000 came to celebrate this beloved fruit/vegetable and enjoy the day’s festivities.

-The Tomato Art Fest will return this year on Saturday, August 11, 2012.
-Located in Historic East Nashville’s Five Points area, which has been coined byBudget Travel Magazine as “Nashville’s version of New York’s East Village,” this FREE, costume-friendly event provides a fun-filled day for thousands.
+The Tomato Art Fest will return this year on Friday August 8th and Saturday August 9, 2014 for it’s 11th year!
+Located in Historic East Nashville’s Five Points, which has been coined byBudget Travel Magazine as “Nashville’s version of New York’s East Village,” this FREE, costume-friendly event provides a fun-filled day for all.